roundedglobe/roundedglobe.github.io/_posts/2016-02-25-agricultural-strategy.md

 References

 Brück, J. (2000).
 “Settlement, landscape and social identity: the early-middle Bronze Age transition in Wessex, Sussex and the Thames valley” Oxford Journal of Archaeology 19: pp.273-300.
 My thanks to Dr A. Bogaard for recommending this article.

 Image credit: 'Butser Ancient Farm', [gordontour](https://www.flickr.com/photos/gordontour/).
 Creative commons license.

+The first post in this series is [Origins of British Agriculture](http://roundedglobe.github.io/origins-of-british-agriculture/).